1 - Set Up your Missinglettr Workspace

 <meta property="og:article:author:profile_image" content="http://site.com/me.jpg" />

-The 'content' values should be changed to the details of the author.
+The content values should be changed to reflect the author's details.

-The "og:article:author" and "og:article:author:profile_image" tags are used to generate the quote style images, whereas the "og:article:author:twitter_handle" tag is used in the actual text part of the social post generated, so that tweets sent out refer back to the author and encourage the author to retweet it on your behalf.
+The "og:article:author" and "og:article:author:profile_image" tags are used to generate the quote style images, whereas the "og:article:author:twitter_handle" tag is used in the actual text part of the social post generated, so that tweets sent out refer back to the author and encourage them to retweet it on your behalf.